-1. Design and use an assessment tool to evaluate nutrition resources.

-- 2. Conduct and interpret quantitative and qualitative analyses of dietary behaviors. - 3.
-Create a diet plan to reduce disease risk. - 4.
-Apply nutrition principles and research findings into intervention strategies for specific populations. - 5.
-Design effective measures and policies to prevent food-borne illness.

-6. Apply the Christian worldview to public health practice in diverse settings and populations.
+- 1. Apply principles of nutrition to health promotion and disease prevention. - 2.
+Translate nutrition principles and research findings into intervention strategies for specific populations. - 3.
+Describe effective measures and policies to prevent food-borne illness. - 4.
+Identify the influence of eating behaviors on disease development and prevention. - 5.
+Explain the role of macro and micro nutrients for nutritional health and well-being. - 6.
+Apply the Christian worldview to public health practice in diverse settings and populations.